 Now you can see that the band switches are large, horizontally-running items.
 I recommend De-Ox-It from Caig Labs as the best switch cleaner/enhancer.
 Be sure to use Q Tips or paper towels and alcohol to wipe away any spillage…use the least amount of spray possible while working the switches many times…many times back and forth.
 You should find normal operation restored.

 The toggle switches on the front are also usually problematical.
 Removing the front panel to get at them is also easy.
-Pull off all the knobs and press downward on the plastic latch in the hole uncovered by the tuning knob and the front panel will pull off.
+After removing the back panel, pull off all the knobs and press downward on the plastic latch in the hole uncovered by the tuning knob and the front panel will pull off.
+Be careful because the signal meter may stick to the front panel…push it down so it stays in place and does not break its wires.
 Spray into the switches while working them many times and clean up any spillage.

 This should restore your radio to normal operation.